Divorce Mississippi Custody

 Factors considered in Divorce Mississippi Custody

-• The status of employment of each parent (i.e. where he/she is employed and what are his/her responsibilities pertaining to the job?)
+• The status of employment of each parent (i.e. where he/she is employed and what are his/her responsibilities at the job?)

 • The stability of residence of each parent